apache/solr-sandbox/CROSSDC.md

 Both *bootstrapServers* and *topicName* properties can be put in this file, in which case you would not have to specify any Kafka configuration in the solrconfig.xml for the CrossDC Producer Solr plugin.
 Likewise, for the CrossDC Consumer application, you would only have to set *zkConnectString* for the local Solr cluster.
 Note that the two components will be looking in the Zookeeper clusters in their respective data center locations.

+You can override the properties file location and znode name in Zookeeper using the system property *zkCrossDcPropsPath=/path/to/props_file_name.properties*

 #### Making the Cross DC UpdateProcessor Optional in a Common solrconfig.xml